Molluscan Ecology Education

 Stories Inside Shells - VIMS Marine Science Day

 Missy Southworth and Livvie Cohn show mollusc growth rings for the Stories Inside Shells table at VIMS Marine Science DayVIMS Ph.D. candidates, Virginia Sea Grant Fellows, and mollusc enthusiasts, Kaitlyn Clark and Alex Marquardt, developed an educational booth titled “Stories Inside Shells” for the 21st Annual VIMS Marine Science Day (MSD).
 Posters and shells were provided to MSD attendees of all ages to examine and learn about how molluscs create annual growth rings similar to trees.
-The VIMS Molluscan Ecology Lab counts growth rings to determine age factors which are incorporated into fisheries management models.
+The VIMS Molluscan Ecology Lab counts growth rings to determine age factors that are incorporated into fisheries management models.

 See the VIMS Marine Science Day Photo Album here